What is trekking

 Trekking is an active activity where we go on multiday day trips or hiking.
 It is mostly through rural, often rugged territory.
-An encyclopedia describes trekking is a form of walking, undertaken with the specific purpose of exploring and enjoying the scenery.
+We can also say trekking is a form of walking, undertaken with the specific purpose of exploring and enjoying the scenery.
 It usually takes place on trails in areas of relatively unspoiled wildernesses.
 Trekking is also the best way to explore the hidden beauty of the world.
 Trekking in Nepal will take you to the base of the mountains, hills, and get across beautiful landscapes that others just dream of.
 It is a journey of exploration through walks.

-Also, you don’t need a particular degree of fitness is required and that there is no age barrier.
+Also, you don’t need a particular degree of fitness and there is no age barrier.
 However, in the areas over 3000 m altitude, extra care should be taken.
-So anyone, with strong legs and the spirit for adventure to exploring the exotic, will enjoy the thrills of trekking in the hills of Nepal.
+So anyone, with a healthy body and the spirit for adventure to exploring the exotic, will enjoy the thrills of trekking in the hills of Nepal.
 Usually, for weary trekkers, we have a list of short, easy, and exotic treks, and for the experienced trekkers, we offer a longer trek with lots of excitement and adventure.

-- We encourage all men and women, families, students, and professionals around the world to enjoy the enchanting trekking in Nepal.
+We invite you all persons from the world families, students, honeymoon couples, friends, solo female travelers to enchanting trekking in Nepal.
 You can join us as an individual team member or with your group.
 We commit to arranging the best trekking that delights you in the Nepal Himalayas.
-If you can have fun walking for 3-6 hours up and down hills to Nepal, pack your luggage and join us for an exhilarating and unforgettable journey.
-We will arrange all the necessary things for your trekking.
-What you can do is to enjoy the beautiful scenery and magnificent view of Nepal Himalayas.
+Anyone who can work 4 to 6 hours in the ups and down hills to Nepal, pack your luggage and join us for an exhilarating and unforgettable journey.
+As we arrange all the needed things to trek in the Himalayas, Therefore, What you can do is to enjoy the beautiful scenery and magnificent view of the Nepal Himalayas.

 No matter how experienced and fit you are in outdoor adventures.
 It is essential to have an orientation to a new area.
 Hiring a porter and a guide can add significantly to your trek experience in Nepal, especially if this is your first time, and if you are traveling on less frequented trails.
 A good guide gives you the best experience for your trekking.
 He/She helps you to enhance your enjoyment and understanding of the region as they double as companion and interpreter.
 If you decide to hire a porter and a guide, remember that you are their employer and thus should take full responsibility.
 Tourists can also learn the lifestyle, culture, tradition, history, and nature of the country from our experienced guides.
-Besides that, our guides also assist our guests on issues like first aid, Acute Mountain Sickness (AMS), emergency, rescue methods, etc.
+During the trek, our guides also assist you on issues like first aid, Acute Mountain Sickness (AMS), emergency, rescue methods, etc.

 Am I too old to do the trekking in Nepal?

-We don’t think so you are too old, recently we have arranged the trek for 76 years older man he did it very quickly with taking two days more time.
+We don’t think so you are too old.
+There are many old travelers who do the trek in Nepal.
+We have arranged trekking for many old trekkers up to 78 years old.
 Many old ages trekkers are walking much better than younger trekkers.
 And remember the most former lady to climb Everest was 73 when she did it.
-And the most aged men to climbed Everest were 76 years old from Nepal.
+And the most aged men to climbed Everest trekking were 76 years old from Nepal.

 The security of our clients is foremost essential for us too.
-All our guides and other support crew are carefully chosen for your trips.
-Our guides hold licenses issued by the Nepal Government.
+We choose all our guides and porters carefully.
+We have Government certified and well-trained trekking guides and good porters.
 They are sincere and reliable.
 But we would also advise you to take care of your personal belongings.

-You can go trekking in the Himalayas of Nepal in a different way from easy trekking to challenging one where you can stay in a locally designed simple Tea House via Tea House Trek and Camping Trek, and Our experienced staff created a Tent.
-Tea House Trek – is a trek during which at the end of each trekking day, you stay overnight in Tea Houses.
-Tea House is the combination of a guest house, restaurant, and social hang out.
+You can go trekking in the Himalayas of Nepal in a different way from easy trekking to challenging one where you can stay in a locally designed simple Tea House and Camping Trek.
+These two major types of trekking are explained below:

 Since Nepal is a country of diversification with its geography and climate, a nature lover can always make it his destination of trekking year-round.
 Usually, four seasons are considered in Nepal, each of which has its particular attraction to offer.
 Nepal’s best season for trekking and tour is from are in October and November, This is Autumn in Nepal.
 The weather is pleasant, not hot, not cold and you get the best Mountian view.
 Another best season is during the Spring (end of February-April).
 We can do the easy and short treks throughout the year. traveling in the monsoon you need to be more careful.
 We can arrange easy trekking in the winter season as well.

 Most of the Trekking areas like Annapurna, Everest, Langtang, Dhaulagiri, Mustang, and Manaslu, has an electricity facility.
-You can charge batteries along the trek (US$2-3 per hour).
-Most of the guest houses have electricity facilities.
-There are telephones facilities in many villages along the popular trekking routes from which you can make international calls in major cities of Nepal, and yes, you can use your Cell Phones too.
+You can able to charges the batteries along most of the trek in USD 2,3.
+Most of the guesthouses have electricity facilities.
+There are telephone facilities in many villages along the popular trekking routes from which you can make international calls in major cities of Nepal, and yes, you can use your Cell Phones too.

 for Trekking in Nepal, you need to normal fit and it depends on how many days and which trek you do. for the easy trek, anybody can go, for trekking like Everest base camp and more high you need to be fit.
-Most days have four to five hours of walking, but some days are up to seven hours.here is no rule on how many miles you walk per day.
+Most days have four to five hours of walking, but some days are up to seven hours.
+There is no rule on how many miles you walk per day.
 It depends on your physical fitness and interest.
 Typically, we trek about 5 to 7 hours per day.
 We are likely to walk 9 km to 18 km per day.
 However, it depends on the altitude and condition of the way.
 Be sure that all of our Treks are designed on the principle of working 5 to 7 hours per day.

 The clothing you bring has to be suitable for both the warmth of the days and the chill of the nights.
 It is better to wear lightweight trekking trousers and T-shirts while trekking during the day at lower altitudes.
 It’s always a good idea to carry a waterproof jacket and some warmer clothing with you as mountain weather is notoriously unpredictable.

 What type of shoes should I buy?

-Good comfortable trekking shoes is the most important for the trek, for shorter trek tennis shoes or snickers is ok while longer treks requites the functional boots have excellent ankle support, plenty of tow room for long descents, a bit like timberland, they are a bit heavier, but most importantly you want to get those that wrap the angle, this prevents you from twisting your ankles on uneven grounds.
+Good comfortable trekking shoes is the most important for the trek, for shorter trek tennis shoes or snickers is ok while longer treks require the functional boots have excellent ankle support, plenty of tow room for long descents, a bit like timberland, they are a bit heavier, but most importantly you want to get those that wrap the angle, this prevents you from twisting your ankles on uneven grounds.
 Functional, lightweight trekking boots or light all leather boots are perfect.
-Proper fit is a must for boots and must be lightly worn before use it for trekking.
+Boots should be a proper fit for you and you have to wear it lightly before using it on trekking.

 It depends on the nature of sickness.
 Generally, if you get sick, you will descend to a lower altitude with the help of support staff and have rest.
 But if the case is critical, we will arrange an emergency helicopter evacuation service for this you need to have ( travel insurance).
 Our guide will take immediate action according to the situation.
 Altitude sickness is the main concern during trekking in high elevations.
-It can affect everyone while trekking, including young and healthy people, and is a genuine concern in Khumbu.
-If you feel dizzy, suffer palpitations or severe headaches, return immediately to a lower altitude.
+It can affect everyone while trekking, including young and healthy people.
+If you feel dizzy, suffer palpitations, or severe headaches, return immediately to a lower altitude.
 Do not take altitude sickness lightly.
 It can be fatal!

-These are the questions we are often asked, and we hope that you will find the answers useful.
+These are most of the questions we get from our customers, and we hope that you will find the answers useful.
 If you have more queries about your trekking holiday in Nepal you can always contact us.
 We hope that you will find the answers helpful.
 Please don’t hesitate to contact us if you have any further questions or just want to have a chat about the trek.

-Traveling to Nepal is very easy compared to other countries; you can obtain a visa upon arrival at the Airport and can start your tour and treks the next day of your arrival.
-The trekking trip to Nepal, you can plan ahead that gives you more time for training and stay fit.
+You can travel to Nepal is very easy as you can get up o arrival visa at the airport and borders.
+You can start your tour and treks the next day of your arrival.
+For the trekking trip to Nepal, you can plan ahead that gives you more time for training and stay fit.
 We will send you all the needed info and suggest to you how to fit for the trip.
 If you plan your trekking early it is easy for us to make your flight booking and inoculations need attention several months before departure, especially if you are flying in on Nepal peak trekking seasons September/October.
 November and March, April, May.

 - Book your trek and the flight of the arrival.

-- Check your health and make sure of your physical health condition consulting with the doctor.
+- Check your health and make sure of your physical health condition by consulting with the doctor.

 - Before coming here, purchase your travel insurance from a reliable company.

-- Check the needed clothing and equipment for your travel and trekking in Nepal.
+- Check the needed clothing and equipment for your travel and what is trekking in Nepal.

 - You can get a Nepal visa before arrival at the Nepalese Embassy.